-Lifetime mortgages from an Equity Release Council member come with a ‘no negative equity guarantee’ to protect you – ensuring you never owe more than the value of your home.
+Equity release mortgages from an Equity Release Council member come with a ‘no negative equity guarantee’ to protect you – ensuring you never owe more than the value of your home.

 No. Usually, equity release loans are repaid when you die or go into permanent long-term care and your home is sold.
-Any residual value will be available to pass on as an inheritance.
+Any residual equity value will be available to pass on as an inheritance.
 Depending on your equity release plan, you may be allowed to make regular repayments of the interest on your loan.

 We’ll send your £25 gift voucher when you’ve arranged and attended your appointment with your Age Partnership adviser.

 Here's the information that you need to know about who we are and the other companies that we work with in order to provide our products and services.

 Phoenix Life Limited trades as SunLife and is the provider of the Guaranteed Over 50 Plan, SunLife Insurance and the life insurance policy payment option for Funeral Plans.
 Phoenix Life Limited’s registered office is at 1 Wythall Green Way, Wythall, Birmingham, B47 6WG (registered in England, no. 1016269).